OpenNebula/docs/source/release_notes/release_notes/upgrade_410.rst

 vCenter Password
 ================

+.. note:: This step only applies if you are upgrading from OpenNebula **4.10.0**.
+If you are already using 4.10.1 or 4.10.2 you can skip this step.

-If you already have a host with vCenter drivers you need to update the password as version 4.10.1 expects it to be encrypted.
+If you already have a host with vCenter drivers you need to update the password as version >4.10.0 expects it to be encrypted.
 To do so, proceed to Sunstone -> Infrastructure -> Hosts, click on the vCenter host(s) and change the value in ``VCENTER_PASSWORD`` field.
 It will be automatically encrypted.

 Create the Security Group ACL Rule
 ================================================================================